Access Washington® (AW)

 Virtual Private Network (VPN)

-A WaTech service that uses the Internet to inexpensively transmit encrypted data.
+A WaTech service that uses the internet to inexpensively transmit encrypted data.
 The VPN Service enables traveling employees, telecommuters and branch offices to connect to customer agency networks (intranets, extranets) whenever and wherever they require.

 Voice over Internet Protocol (VoIP)

-The routing of voice conversations over the Internet or any other Internet Protocol-based network.
+The routing of voice conversations over the internet or any other internet protocol-based network.

 Washington Administrative Code (WAC)

-The WAC codifies the regulations of executive branch agencies in Washington state government, and arranges the regulations by subject or agency.
+The WAC codifies the regulations of executive branch agencies in Washington state government and arranges the regulations by subject or agency.
 WaTech rules are found under Title 143 WAC.

 Washington Technology Solutions (WaTech)

 The agency that provides technology leadership and services for government organizations across the state.
 WaTech customer groups include state and local government agencies, educational institutions, tribal governments, and qualifying nonprofit organizations.
 Also known as Consolidated Technology Services (CTS).

 Washington State Electronic Records Vault (WaSERV)